algolia/instantsearch/docs/src/advanced/server-side-rendering.md

 githubSource: docs/src/advanced/server-side-rendering.md
 ---

-We have a full example: https://github.com/algolia/vue-instantsearch-examples/tree/master/examples/ssr
+We have a full example: https://github.com/algolia/vue-instantsearch-examples/tree/master/examples/ssr.

 To learn more about how SSR works in Vue.js, read the [official docs](https://ssr.vuejs.org/en/).

-This guide does not cover how to setup server side rendering with Vue.js (on purpose).
-Since the official docs already provide this information.
+We will not cover how to setup server side rendering with Vue.js, as the official docs already provide this information.

 To be able to do server side rendering with Vue InstantSearch, here is what you need to do: